Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Publications

 Baldwin-Philippi, J. (2015).
 Using technology, building democracy: Digital campaigning and the construction of citizenship.
-New York: Oxford University Press.
+New York: Oxford UP.

 O’Brien, D., Offenhuber, D., Baldwin-Philippi, J., Gordon, E., Sands, M. (2017).
 “Uncharted Territoriality in Coproduction: The Motivations for 311 Reporting” Journal of Public Administration Research and Theory, 27 (2), 320-335. *Honorable mention for Article of the Year in JPART*